DISCLAIMER: We're commenting on USA legislation

 It is common for a bookkeeper to have a particular area of expertise; therefore, it is a good idea to enquire further about this area of expertise when you are considering using a bookkeeper for their services.

 What do bookkeepers do?

-Here are some of the tasks of a bookkeeper that will help to keep your business running smoothly:
+The following are some of the responsibilities of a bookkeeper that will contribute to the efficient operation of your company:

 Are you tired of doing your books?

 It doesn’t matter if you make your living providing legal counsel, corporate software, or handcrafted alpaca socks; there are two things that are certain to be true about your company: you make money, and you spend it.
 Bookkeepers are the individuals who will assist you in keeping track of all of that information.

 If you have been putting all of your mental energy into getting your business off the ground, it is possible that you do not have a complete understanding of what a bookkeeper performs.
 This tutorial explains the day-to-day responsibilities of the bookkeeper as well as the reasons why it is important to retain a competent one.

 A person who prepares your accounts and records the everyday financial activities that take place is called a bookkeeper.
 Bookkeeping is not the oldest occupation, but it is pretty darn close to being the oldest profession there is.
 Bookkeepers have been around as long back as 2600 BC when records were tracked using a stylus on slabs of clay.